Estimation of the Order of Non-Parametric Hidden Markov Models using the Singular Values of an Integral Operator: Order of a HMM and rank of integral operators

-\end{lemma} In summary, Equation~\eqref{eq:rankTh} shows that $T$ and $T_h$ have the same number of non-zero singular values.
-In addition, Lemma~\ref{lemma:controlSVD} allows us to control the bias induced by the approximation of the non-zero singular values $\sigma_{\ell}(T)$ by the $\sigma_{\ell}(T_h)$, for each $\ell=1,\ldots,L$ and for any bandwidth $h$.
-In the next section, we show how to obtain unbiased estimators of $\sigma_{\ell}(T_h)$ for each $\ell=1,\ldots,L$.
-After describing the estimators of the singular values of $T_h$, a thresholding rule is presented in order to take the variance of those estimators into account.
+\end{lemma} Thus, $T$ and $T_h$ have $L$ non-zero singular values, by Lemma~\ref{prop:rank}, and one can control the bias induced by the approximation of the non-zero singular values $\sigma_{\ell}(T)$ by the $\sigma_{\ell}(T_h)$, for each $\ell=1,\ldots,L$ and for any bandwidth $h$, by Lemma~\ref{lemma:controlSVD}.